mbloom88/github_workflow_guide/README.md

 Additional labels for pre-release and build metadata are available as extensions to the format listed above.

 ## Branching Model
-Development follows a [branching model](https://nvie.com/posts/a-successful-git-branching-model/) that uses the following branches:
+Development follows a [Branching Model](https://nvie.com/posts/a-successful-git-branching-model/) that uses the following branches:

 Branch Name | Branches From | Merges Into | Purpose
 ------------|---------------|-------------|--------